10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 6. Income taxes

-Our effective tax rate was 22.8% and 23.2% for the three and six months ended June 30, 2024, respectively, compared with 24.4% and 24.3% for the same periods in 2023.
+Our effective tax rate was 23.0% and 23.1% for the three and nine months ended September 30, 2024, respectively, compared with 24.6% and 24.4% for the same periods in 2023.
 Our effective tax rate for each of these periods differs from the federal statutory rate primarily due to state income tax expense.
-Our income tax expense for the three months ended June 30, 2024 also reflects a reduction in income tax liabilities totaling $13.2 million related to the favorable resolution of uncertain state tax positions.
+Income tax expense for the three and nine months ended September 30, 2024 also includes a benefit of $14.3 million associated with the purchase of transferable federal renewable energy tax credits.
+Income tax expense for the nine months ended September 30, 2024 also reflects a reduction in income tax liabilities totaling $13.2 million related to the favorable resolution of uncertain state tax positions.

 7. Fair value disclosures